 If students want to include the endorsement on their résumé, they must prepare for, take and pass the ESL specialization test.

-Before their student teaching experience, students will complete field experiences.
-Students will complete between 100 to 130 hours of field experiences.
-The Teacher Education Program will assist them in securing the school placements for all their field experiences.
-Our Student Education Association (SEA) is an organization to help students do additional “educational service” activities each academic year.
+Before their student teaching experience, students will complete short-term field experiences.
+Olivet students must complete between 100-130 hours of field experiences.
+The Teacher Education Program at ONU assists them in securing the school placements for all their field experiences.

+Olivet's chapter of the Student Education Association (SEA) helps students do additional “educational service” activities each academic year.
 SEA empowers students and other future educators to invest in the lives of the next generation.
-Through professional and social activities, students will bond with other students, faculty and educators who are already working in their chose careers.
-SEA is the largest student organization on campus with more than 200 students who take part in activities each year.
-We make a major impact in the surrounding school districts and community!
+Through professional and social activities, students bond with their classmates, faculty and area educators who are already working in their chosen careers.
+SEA is the largest student organization on campus with more than 200 students who participate in activities each year.